Jerell/dagger/backend/HTTPIE_API_TESTING.md

 ### Validate Blocks by Query

 Validate blocks matching a query path.
-Returns both schema properties (with metadata) and validation results:
+Returns validation results for each property:

 ```bash
 # Validate a specific block